 - Large outdoor terrace

-- Restaurant you can access without buying tickets
+- Restaurant you can access without buying admission

 Cons: